Foundations Module 3 · Command Line Basics

 Terminal window

-In just six commands, you’ve created a basic project structure.
+In just a few commands, you’ve created a basic project structure.
 When you use AI CLI tools later, they’ll do this for you automatically — but understanding what they’re doing gives you power and confidence.

 Common patterns